pranjalAI/Glass-Detection/README.md

 # Glass-Detection
-We can dtect type of sunglass and and get similar recommended glass as output
+We can detect type of glasses and and get similar recommended glass as output